Drug Use

 • Avoiding friends and family

-The more symptoms of addiction someone exhibits the more likely it is that they have developed a dependence on kratom.
+The more symptoms of dependence someone exhibits the more likely it is that they have developed a dependence on Kratom.

 Signs and Symptoms of Kratom Withdrawal